-On behalf of the Texas Chess Association (TCA) and the Dallas Chess Club, I am very proud to welcome you to the 2018 North/Central Texas Scholastic Championships!
+On behalf of the Texas Chess Association (TCA) and the Dallas Chess Club, I am very proud to welcome you to the 2019 Texas Superstate Scholastic Championships!
 This tournament is sponsored by the Texas Chess Association.
 If you have not already joined TCA, we welcome you to do so at the registration desk.

-This is the second tournament after the split of the state scholastic.
-We had a low turnout last year, but a much better turnout this year, which may result in having too little space.
-The second Grand Team Championships will occur this year.
-(Note that the South has not yet adopted this idea.)
-I hope to make this a yearly tradition and will institute it for the Super State Next year.
+This is the first Superstate tournament after the split of the state scholastic.
+We have a bigger than expected turnout, which may result in having too little space.
+The Third Grand Team Championships will occur this year.
+I hope to make this a yearly tradition and will institute it for the North and South Scholastic next year.
 How does this work?
 The 3 Primary sections will be merged and using the top 15 players, a team grand champion will be crowned.
 This will also be done for the 3 Elementary sections and the 3 Middle School Sections.
 For the High School the, two sections will be merged and the top 10 players will be used to determine the team grand champions.

 We hope you will be able to attend the Spring TCA business meeting, which will be held Saturday at 8:00 p.m.
 Only members may vote, but all are welcome to attend.
+This year the meeting will be held in one of the Briarpark room. may vote, but all are welcome to attend.
 This year the meeting will be held in the Briarpark room.